reactjs/react.dev/content/docs/reference-react-component.md

 setState(updater[, callback])
 ```

-`setState()` enqueues changes to the component state and tells React that this component and its children need to be re-rendered with the updated state.
+`setState()` places changes to the component state into a queue and tells React that this component and its children need to be re-rendered with the updated state.
 This is the primary method you use to update the user interface in response to event handlers and server responses.

 Think of `setState()` as a *request* rather than an immediate command to update the component.
 For better perceived performance, React may delay it, and then update several components in a single pass.
 React does not guarantee that the state changes are applied immediately.